alexa-coding/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 - 11-directories -> Counts the number of directories and sub-directories in the current directory.
 - 12-newest_files -> Displays the 10 newest files in the working directory.
 - 13-unique -> Only prints words that are unique.
+- 14-findthatword -> Displays lines containing the pattern "root" from the file /etc/passwd.
+-